mamintatarin/jsfx_mrma/README.md

 ### Output gain
 This button sets the amount of output gain (after the waveshaper).
 Again, it's applied to a waveshaped signal with some fixed EQ + tune EQ that you can control.
 ### Tune
-Here we have three sliders to control some low,mid and high character.
+Here we have three sliders to control some low, mid and high character.